Knew Health • March 27, 2018

-Understanding Your Lab Work: Chronic Inflammation and Highly Sensitive C-Reactive Protein
+Chronic Inflammation and the Highly Sensitive C-Reactive Protein (hsCRP) Test

-This week’s post continues our “Understanding Your Lab Work Series”, with a focus on tracking inflammatory markers to reduce your risk of chronic disease.
+This week's post continues our "Understanding Your Blood Work Series", with a focus on tracking inflammatory markers to reduce your risk of chronic disease.

-Who Needs the hsCRP Lab test and Why?
+Who Needs the hsCRP Blood Test and Why?

-The hsCRP lab test measures—with a high level of sensitivity—the amount of c-reactive protein in your blood…
+The hsCRP blood test measures—with a high level of sensitivity—the amount of c-reactive protein in your blood…

 …what does this mean and why should you care?

-In layman’s terms, the more c-reactive protein you have in your blood, the greater your levels of systemic inflammation.
+In simple terms, the more c-reactive protein you have in your blood, the greater your levels of systemic inflammation.

 And, the more chronic inflammation you have the greater your risk of chronic disease.